Is your eczema cream making your eczema worse

 1. MSM

 MSM can be called the “Beauty Mineral” thanks to its amazing ability to boost collagen and keratin product.
-This increases overall skin health, promotes skin regeneration, softenes dry/cracked skin, and reduces pain, and inflammation.
+This increases overall skin health, promotes skin regeneration, softens dry/cracked skin, and reduces pain, and inflammation.

 1. Hemp Seed Oil